1. Sales Consultant

 "I could do it out of my own home on my own time," she says.
 "They give you everything you need to start the first campaign ...
 I think it's perfect for this economy."

-Kemner says the harder you work at building your customer base, the more sales you make, and that flexibility appealed to Kemner, who suffers from a chronic illness.
+Kemner says the harder you work at building your customer base with your sales skills, the more sales you can likely make, and that flexibility appealed to Kemner, who suffers from a chronic illness.
 "You do the best when you can put the time in to it," she says.
 "You need to give it a little bit of time, but it's not as time-demanding as some other (businesses)."

 2. Lawn care